Loading...

 Portion Control

-Include vegetables like broccoli, spinach, or kale.
-These provide fiber, which can help slow the absorption of carbohydrates.
+Incorporate non-starchy vegetables like broccoli, spinach, and bell peppers into your meal.
+These vegetables can help slow down the absorption of glucose.

 Include Healthy Fats